 On April 23, 2021, the Company completed the acquisition of privately owned BeMetals Japan and its wholly owned subsidiary Kazan Resources KK ("Kazan") which holds the rights to a portfolio of five gold exploration projects in Japan (the "Kazan Gold Transaction").
 Pursuant to the Kazan Gold Transaction, the Company issued a total of 32,629,956 common shares to the former shareholders of BeMetals Japan Corp, with the fair value of the common shares issued amounting to \$11,909,934 which was based on the closing price of the Company's shares on the date of closing of the Kazan Gold Transaction (\$0.365 per share).

-Notes to the Condensed Interim Consolidated Financial Statements March 31, 2023 and 2022
+Notes to the Condensed Interim Consolidated Financial Statements June 30, 2023 and 2022 (Expressed in Canadian dollars) (Unaudited)

 4. EXPLORATION AND EVALUATION ASSETS (continued)